 Are you getting fewer clicks to your website from your organic search ranking?
 Here’s what you can do about your SEO right now.

 SERPS, or search engine results pages, have slowly filled with Google AdWords, featured snippets, and local packs (those pops-ups with a map and a listing of 3 local businesses along with name, address, hours, and contact information that you get when you type in “____ near me”).
 You can pay for more AdWords.
-You can attract attention for the local pack by setting up a Google My Business account.
+You can attract attention for the local pack by setting up a Google Business Profile (formerly Google My Business) account.
 You can get more featured snippets by answering more questions.

 Google has expanded its responses to queries to include an answer box called “People Also Ask.”
 This box contains questions similar to the one you/your website viewer posed.
 For each question, the user may choose to expand the selection to reveal a quick but thorough answer—the featured snippet—and a link to the website that provides this information and more.
 The featured snippet itself is what AI (artificial intelligence) like Amazon Alexa or Google Home uses in response to a question.